PyBites-Open-Source/pybites-carbon/README.md

 Future plans / TODOs:

-- Create YouTube training video about the code (`selenium` and `argparse`).
+- Create a [PyBites YouTube training video](https://www.youtube.com/channel/UCBn-uKDGsRBfcB0lQeOB_gA) about the code (`selenium` and `argparse`).

 - Support passing other font types and background colors so we can also use it for [PyBites Career and Mindset tips](https://codechalleng.es/tips).

-- Build an API service around this.
+- Could build an API service around this ...